codeigniter4/CodeIgniter4/user_guide_src/source/libraries/validation.rst

 You'll notice several things about the above pages:

-The form (Signup.php) is a standard web form with a couple exceptions:
+The form (Signup.php) is a standard web form with a couple of exceptions:

 #.
 It uses a form helper to create the form opening.
 Technically, this
    isn't necessary.
 You could create the form using standard HTML.